What does the UniCard look like?

 What should I do in case of loss, damage or malfunctions?

-Please report to the lending service of the library information desk (level B4) to transfer your user account to your new UniCard.
+Please report to the library information centre (level B4) to transfer your user account to your new UniCard.

 3. Lockers on levels B4 and N6